kartik-v/yii2-social/CHANGE.md

     - New `getFbGraphUser` method gets the Facebook graph user object for current user.
     - Changes from earlier release
         - Method `getFbApi`has been removed from the social module
-        - Module `getFbUser` has been removed from the social module
+        - Method `getFbUser` has been removed from the social module
         - Set release to stable.
 - (enh #14): Add new configuration for GoogleAnalytics `anonymizeIp`.
 - (enh #15): Various enhancements and additional configuration settings for the `GoogleAnalytics` widget: